 Philippines' Duterte Talks Trash (Literally) To Canada, Threatening War Over Garbage

-Philippines President Rodrigo Duterte wants Canada to come get tons of trash that was wrongly sent to his country — and he's threatening extreme steps if Canada doesn't clean up the situation.
+Philippine President Rodrigo Duterte wants Canada to come get tons of trash that was wrongly sent to his country — and he's threatening extreme steps if Canada doesn't clean up the situation.
 "We'll declare war against them," Duterte said Tuesday.

 The president was referring to a large shipment of municipal trash that has sat in Manila since its arrival in 2013 and 2014.
 The more than 100 shipping containers had been declared to hold recyclable plastic.
 But when the doors were opened, customs officials found "household trash, plastic bottles and bags, newspapers, and used adult diapers," according to Filipino news outlet ABS-CBN.